neubot/neubot/doc/faq.md

 --------------------------------------

 The *raw* test performs a raw 10-second TCP download to estimate the download goodput.
-Also, it estimates the goodput from the round-trip time, and it collects statistics about the TCP sender by using Web100 (see `http://www.web100.org`).
+Moreover it collects statistics about the TCP sender by using Web100 (see `http://www.web100.org`).

 In addition, it estimates the round-trip time in two ways: